skymantle-tech/skymantle-mock-data-forge/README.md

 ```

-For the S3 configuration, the bucket name can be specific or  proviced through an SSM parameter or the output of a CloutFormation stack (similar to DynamoDB).
+For the S3 configuration, the bucket name can be specific or  provided through an SSM parameter or the output of a CloudFormation stack (similar to DynamoDB).

 The following object data is supported:
 - text